zowe/docs-site/docs/user-guide/cli-installcli copy.md

 ### Prerequisite notes

-- If you are installing Zowe CLI on a computer that is running Node.js 16 on a Windows operating system, see [Installing Zowe CLI with Node.js 16 on Windows](../user-guide/cli-install-cli-nodejs-windows.md).

 - If you are running NPM version 7 (`npm@7`) or NPM version 8 (`npm@8`) on a Windows operating system, ensure that your computer is connected to the Internet.

    Issue the following command ***before*** you install Zowe CLI: